philipsahli/django-golive/README.md

 Set the variable `NEWRELIC_LICENSE_KEY`.
 Execute the commands init and deploy.
 Your app and server now report metrics to [New Relic][newrelic].

+### PgBouncer

+See description on PostgreSQL Wiki: [PgBouncer][pgbouncer]

+Add following to the `CONFIG` section:

+     CONFIG:
+         ADDONS:
+              - PGBOUNCER_ADDON

+- Configure pgbouncer with listening port 6432
+- START=1 in defaults (Debian only).
+- Add username/password to userlist.txt
+- Configure database in pgbouncer.ini

 For Developers
 --------------